AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 ## Overview

 ALGOSUP invites proposals for the creation of a unique and visually stunning fresco.
 This 5-weeks project aims to transform a 60-100 square feet space into a permanent masterpiece made entirely of Rubik's cubes.
 Each cube will function as a 3x3 pixel matrix, with each facet representing a pixel in one of six colors: green, yellow, red, orange, blue, or white.
+The original 3x3x3 Rubik's cube has 43 252 003 274 489 856 000 combinations, or 43 quintillion.
+Knowing this, you can make any combinations on one side.

 This fresco will become a permanent feature of ALGOSUP's school, it will be housed in the library and visible from the outside.